luwojtaszek/lctx/docs/lctx-research.md

 User: How do I create a custom tool in LangGraph?

-Claude: [calls ask_codebase tool with sources=["langchain", "langgraph"], question="How to create a custom tool in LangGraph?"]
+Claude: [calls ask_sources tool with sources=["langchain", "langgraph"], question="How to create a custom tool in LangGraph?"]

 Here's how to create a custom tool in LangGraph...
 ```